stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/quota.md

-### Enforcing Resources Quotas
+# Enforcing Resources Quotas

-With Tenant Operator, Bill, the cluster admin, can set and enforce resources quota and limits for Anna's tenant.
+With Tenant Operator Bill the cluster-admin can set and enforce resource quotas and limits for tenants.

-### Assigning Resources Quotas
+## Assigning Resource Quotas

 Bill first creates a resource quota, in which he sets the maximum resource limits that Anna's tenant will have.